orrishu/clean-react-starter/README.md

 I needed to stay on older versions of the following:
 - mobx version 4.13.0;
 - react-router version 5.2.1;
-- history version 4.10.1 (if uograded, routing via mobx will not work) .
+- history version 4.10.1 (if upgraded, routing via mobx will not work) .

 ### upgraded to webpack 5 (5.64.1, 18/11/2021)